How Google Might Identify Entity Locations

 Websites hosting the selected documents are identified, and, for each website, location-specific information for one or more locations is retrieved, including a location-specific score that corresponds to the likelihood that the respective location corresponds to a respective website.
 For each respective location for which location-specific information was retrieved, aggregating the location-specific scores, as weighted by the document weights, to compute an aggregated likelihood that the respective location is associated with the query.
 A specific location is assigned to the query when predefined criteria are satisfied.

 The ideas in this patent filing aren’t too different from those I wrote about in my last post on How Google May Identify Implicitly Local Queries.
-What’s new is the idea that there are sometimes entities named in these queries, and information about the entities may also be helpful in finding results for searchers.
+What’s new is the idea that there are sometimes entities named in these queries, and information about the entities may also help find results for searchers.

 Here, the location of an entity might be used to identify a location that a query might be targeting.
-It’s possible that knowledge base information could be used to help determine the location of that entity, but historical query log information and click histories is also very helpful as well.
+Knowledge base information could help determine entity location, but historical query log information and click histories is also very helpful as well.

 This patent filing describes how the search engine might take advantage of the behavior of its users in selecting search results to try to associate queries that include entities with locations, and associate web sites with locations as well, so that when a query looks for something like [candlestick park hotels], searchers are returned a set of search results that identifies pages showing off hotels near the San Francisco stadium.